nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Case sensivitity**: Case-insensitive means that a word input in upper case or lower case will be treated the same way.
 Case-sensitive means the opposite.

+**Character limit**: The maximum length of characters a field of a student can take in

 <a href="#table-of-contents"> <button>Back to Table of Contents </button></a>